 The Monthly Project Status Schedule narrative shall at a minimum explain schedule logic changes, added activities, identify risk or delay areas, identify critical path and general progress of work

-Single write CD containing all of the above diagrams in PDF form and the complete native CPM schedule program file XML (generated by Microsoft Project or Primavera P6) for electronic review by ENGINEER.
+Digital submittal containing all of the above diagrams in PDF form and the complete native CPM schedule program file XML (generated by Microsoft Project or Primavera P6) for electronic review by ENGINEER.

 The CONTRACTOR shall allow fourteen (14) calendar days for the Owner’s review and acceptance or rejection of any Monthly Progress Schedules or Project Recovery Schedules.
 The CONTRACTOR shall participate in a review and evaluation of the schedules with the ENGINEER, as requested.
 Requested revisions to the schedules shall be provided to the Owner within seven (7) calendar days.